Demerol Uses, Side Effects, and Risk of Addiction

 Demerol Addiction

 Taking Demerol in 600 mg to 800 mg daily doses greatly increases the risk of both physical and psychological addiction to the medication.
-Yet, several doctors argue that Demerol is a safer option for those at risk of drug dependence and/or addiction because its level of physical dependency is far less than others in the opioid family.
+Yet, several doctors argue that Demerol is a safer option for those at risk of drug dependence and/or addiction because its level of physical dependency is far less than that of others in the opioid family.
 11

 For those who may develop a dependence on Demerol, it is highly advisable to seek professional guidance and support to overcome the developing addiction.
-Call 800-934-1582(Who Answers?) to discuss your rehab options and get help.

 Demerol Overdose

-Overdose is a very serious risk for those who have developed a physical dependence on Demerol.
-As Demerol is an opioid, it is not uncommon for the body to develop a physical tolerance to the medication.
-When this occurs, you may increase the amount of medication taken to achieve the same level of euphoria as they were experiencing before the tolerance kicked in.
-From this point, Demerol overdose is a great risk, as you may consume more medication than the body can process to achieve the desired euphoric effect or “high.”14
+When this occurs, you may need to increase the amount of medication you take to achieve the same level of euphoria as you were experiencing before.
+From this point, a Demerol overdose is a great risk, as you may consume more medication than the body can process to achieve the desired euphoric effect or “high.”14

 Demerol Withdrawal